sharmainec/tp/docs/UserGuide.md

 an elegant **Graphical User Interface (GUI)** to accompany it, LingoGO! is sure to delight you, and empower you on your journey in mastering the new language you *have always wanted*.

-LingoGO! currently supports **all languages that can be represented on your computer** and has the following main features:
+LingoGO! currently already supports **all languages that can be represented on your computer**.
+Do look forward to trying out the following features:
-* Addition, deletion, and editing of flashcards.
+* Create and manage over thousands of flashcards.
-* Finding and filtering of flashcards by keywords and conditions.
+* Find your flashcards easily from using our find and filter features.
-* Importing and exporting of flashcards to be shared with others.
+* Back up and share your flashcards with other using our import and export features.
-* Testing your knowledge in a questionnaire of flashcards.
+* Practise with your flashcards in a dedicated questionnaire mode.

-Detailed information about these features can be found under the [Modes](#modes) and [Commands](#commands) sections in this user guide.
+Detailed information about these features can be found under the [Modes](#modes), [General commands](#general-commands), [List mode commands](#list-mode-commands) and [Slideshow mode commands](#slideshow-mode-commands) sections in this user guide.

 <hr/>
 <div style="page-break-after: always;"></div>